diogoizele/dtmoney/README.md

 ![page-screenshot](./images/page-screenshot.png)

+## ⚠️- Creating new transactions is broken until the backend is developed - [Check Project](https://dtmoney-phi-inky.vercel.app/)

 dtmoney is an application for personal financial control.
 It was [designed](<https://www.figma.com/file/0xmu9mj2TJYoIOubBFWsk5/dtmoney-Ignite-(Copy)>) by the [Rocketseat](https://www.rocketseat.com.br/) team and developed by me during my participation in the Ignite course.

 During the development of the project, several concepts were addressed that are fundamental in the daily life of a Frontend professional, among which I highlight: